Press release 7 June 2021

 The primary balance was SEK 2.4 billion lower than the forecast.
 This was mainly due to payments from governments agencies being approximately SEK 6 billion higher than forecast, including higher payments from the Legal, Financial and Administrative Services Agency and the Swedish Arts Council.
 The higher payments were partly counteracted by tax income being approximately SEK 4 billion higher than the forecast.

-The Debt Office’s net lending to government agencies etc. were SEK 3.9 billion lower than calculated.
-This was due to a lower lending to The Swedish Transport Administration and Svenska kraftnät and higher deposits of funds from the deposit guarantee scheme.
+The Debt Office's net lending to government agencies etc. was SEK 1.9 billion lower than forecasted.
+This is explained by lower lending to a number of government agencies.